tigera/docs/calico-enterprise/network-policy/get-started/about-network-policy.mdx

 As {{site.prodname}} policies can be enforce on host interfaces, you can use them to protect your Kubernetes nodes (not just your pods), including for example, limiting access to node ports from outside of the cluster.
 To learn more, check out the {{site.prodname}} [policy for hosts]({{site.baseurl}}/security/hosts) guides.

-#### Integrates with Istio
-When used with Istio service mesh, {{site.prodname}} policy engine enforces the same policy model at the host networking layer and at the service mesh layer, protecting your infrastructure from compromised workloads and protecting your workloads from compromised infrastructure.
-This also avoids the need for dual provisioning of security at the service mesh and infrastructure layers, or having to learn different policy models for each layer.

 #### Extendable with {{site.prodname}}
 [Calico Enterprise]({{site.baseurl}}/calico-enterprise/) adds even richer network policy capabilities, with the ability